SerwisantOnline/serwisant-api-php-sdk/README.md

 echo $repair->status->displayName;
 ```

-Probably you want to ask: why SDK doesn't provide files witch queries?
+Probably you want to ask: why SDK doesn't provide files with all available queries and mutations?

 That's because we have no idea what fields/objects you want to get from schema.
 Possibility to limit a fetched data is
 one of the most important feature of GraphQL.
-With pre-defined query files you'll lose a possibility to decide.
+With pre-defined query files you'll lose a possibility to decide by
+yourself.

 ### 4. Batched query